 For Nespresso’s own pods, you can request a special recycling bag from any Nespresso boutique or online, which you fill with used pods.
 You can then drop this off at Doddle or CollectPlus locations, or at your nearest Nespresso boutique.
 You can also arrange a free collection from your house.

 How and if you can recycle compatible Nespresso pods varies depending on the brand, so check the packaging for details.

-- There are a wide range of compostable pods for Nespresso machines, from brands such as Dualit, Eden Project, Halo, Rave, Roar Gill and Rave
+- There are a wide range of compostable pods for Nespresso machines, from brands such as Dualit, Eden Project, Halo and Blue Goose

 - Others can be recycled, either by cleaning them out or via schemes such as Terracycle (accepts L’Or pods)